aaronsinghrana/Premier-League-Performance-Analysis/README.md

-# Premier-League-Performance-Analysis
-10-season Premier League data analysis using Python and Power BI to evaluate scoring trends, home advantage and team performance.

 # ⚽ Premier League Performance Analysis (2015–2025)

 This project analyses **10 seasons of Premier League match data** using Python and Power BI to explore scoring trends home advantage and team performance across the league.